-Whether you rely on user-generated content or outsource blog writing to professional services such as Online Writers Rating, make sure that you have a plan.
+Whether you rely on user-generated content or outsource blog writing to professional services, make sure that you have a plan.
 Doing so will help you make an informed decision on how to proceed.
 To summarize, some of the most beneficial outcomes of planning your brand perception strategy in 2020 and beyond include:

-- Customers’ benefit of the doubt to control your public relations (PR) in case of negative publicity
+Customers’ benefit of the doubt to control your public relations (PR) in case of negative publiity or fake news

 Whether you have an established stake on the market or are about to launch a new company, brand perception should be taken into account.
 While we do live in strange times, it’s still quite possible to create a pro-consumer brand image with your audience.